gyfpython/python_flask/README.md

 ## User Management(RBAC TODO)
 [RBAC wiki](https://en.wikipedia.org/wiki/Role-based_access_control)
 ```$xslt
-add a new user(add role of a user: TODO)
+add a new user(releated a role to a user: TODO)
 TODO: update a user
 TODO: delete a user
 ```